galaxyproject/galaxy-hub/src/DevNewsBriefs/2010_07_16/index.md

 * API controllers in galaxy.web.api
 * Return handling in reused library_common methods.
 * expose_api decorator for API controller methods validates key and ensures valid JSON format.
-* !UniverseWebTransaction renamed to !GalaxyWebTransaction and sub-classed for !GalaxyWebUITransaction and !GalaxyWebAPITransaction.
+* UniverseWebTransaction renamed to GalaxyWebTransaction and sub-classed for GalaxyWebUITransaction and GalaxyWebAPITransaction.

 #### Things that need to be done next